 - 11.1.
 General Guidelines Recommendations - 11.1.1.
-Each School Board should outline specific policies pertaining to Sportsmanship, and ensure that the school personnel are aware of the responsibility to observe the policies and proper conduct. - 11.2.
+Each School Board should outline specific policies pertaining to Sportsmanship, and ensure that the school personnel are aware of the responsibility to observe the policies and proper conduct. - 11.1.2.
+All coaches and volunteers involved in coaching all Constitutional sports must have their Respect in Sport Certification completed before the sports season they are coaching begins.
+It is the school representative's responsibility to ensure all coaches are certified.
+All certificates must be registered with first rosters. - 11.2.
 Sportsmanship Policy - 11.2.1.
-Sportsmanship Rule: High standards of courtesy, fair play, and sportsmanship must be features of all MCSAA competitions. - 11.2.2.
-Any student-athlete, coach, or member school may be subject to suspension or probation from MCSAA competition for reported violations of sportsmanship, as per Articles 11.2.5. and 11.2.6., not following team eligibility rules as per Article 9, or not following home/visiting team responsibilities as per Article 10.
+Sportsmanship Rule: High standards of courtesy, fair play, and sportsmanship must be features of all MCSAA competitions.

+- 11.2.2.
+Any student-athlete, coach, or member school may be subject to suspension or probation from MCSAA competition for reported violations of sportsmanship, as per Article 11.2.5., not following team eligibility rules as per Article 9, or not following home/visiting team responsibilities as per Article 10.
 Member schools must report violations as per Article 11.3.
 Member schools have the right to appeal to the Directorship as outlined in Article 11.3.5. - 11.2.3.
 It shall be the responsibility of the School Administrator to foster good sportsmanship at all levels of competition. - 11.2.4.
 The integrity of schools, coaches, representative teams and competitors shall be above reproach.
 Competition should be in the spirit of friendly rivalry rather than enmity.
+Emphasis should at all times be on the activity rather than on the result.

+11.2.5.
+League Penalties

-Emphasis should at all times be on the activity rather than on the result. - 11.2.5.
-League Penalties: Any player/coach who uses abusive language deemed to be racist, sexist, derogatory, discriminatory, or malicious will receive a suspension a suspension as follows:
+11.2.5.1.
+Volleyball League Penalties: Any player/coach/spectator who uses abusive language deemed to be racist, sexist, derogatory, discriminatory, or malicious or displays any inappropriate conduct towards any player, coach, official, or spectator will receive a suspension a suspension as follows: